-Having used Thrive Themes for many of my websites over the years, I thought now would be a good time to write a review about their WordPress products.
+Having used several Thrive Themes products for my websites over the years, I thought now is a good time to write a review about their WordPress themes and plugins.

-I have tried many other WordPress themes, but I can honestly say that discovering Thrive was a turning point in my online business.
+I can honestly say that discovering Thrive Themes four years ago was a turning point in my online business.
 Using their products allowed me to improve my sites and increase conversions significantly.

-This Thrive Themes review takes you through the company and their products, followed by six reasons why you should consider making the switch to this highly respected WordPress theme developer.
+This Thrive Themes review takes you through the company and their products, followed by six reasons why you should consider making the switch to this well established WordPress developer.

 Who is Thrive Themes?